Blog

 • Is there a specific schedule for the measure that takes all steps (even small ones) into account?

-3. Involvement of managers and committees
+3. Involvement of committees and executives

 • At what point are managers informed and involved?